elqal3awii/WebSecurity-Academy-with-Python/OS command injection/Blind OS command injection with time delays/README.md

 # Hack Steps

+1. Fetch the feedback page
+2. Extract csrf token and session cookie
-1. Inject payload into the name field when submitting a feedback to cause a 10 second delay
+3. Inject payload into the name field when submitting a feedback to cause a 10 second delay
-2. Wait for the response
+4. Wait for the response

 # Run Script